Colored vertex models and $k$-tilings of the Aztec diamond: Domino tilings of the Aztec diamond

 The second construction, which we will call the \textbf{white-pink model}, is as follows.
 Specifying a domino tiling of the Aztec diamond of rank $m$ is equivalent to specifying $2m+1$ Maya diagrams on the slices going from SW to NE (drawn as dashed lines), as in the right of Figure \ref{fig:slicing}, where the 0 content line for the diagrams is drawn in red.
 We impose the condition that

 and $\lambda^{i}_1 + \ell(\lambda^{i}) \leq m$ for all $i$.
+Note that the two models are the same up to swapping interlacing and cointerlacing.
 (Similarly as in the purple-gray model, we truncate the Maya diagrams to fit inside the Aztec diamond.)
 From these Maya diagrams, we can draw dominos according to the following rules.

 (There is a unique way to do this.)
 For example, if each $\lambda^\ell = \emptyset$, then the corresponding Maya diagrams and domino tiling are given on the right of Figure \ref{fig:empty}.
 We define the weight of a domino tiling of the Aztec diamond to be the product of the weights of the dominos, where we assign weights to the dominos according to the following rules. \begin{itemize} \item A domino of the form \resizebox{!}{0.4cm}{ } whose left square is on slice $2i-1$ gets a weight of $x_i$. \item A domino of the form \resizebox{!}{0.4cm}{ } whose right square is on slice $2i-1$ gets a weight of $y_i$. \item All other dominos get a weight of 1. \end{itemize}